 Designing new molecules with desired properties is a critical problem with a range of applications in drug discovery and material science [1].
 Traditional pipelines require exhaustive human efforts and domain knowledge, which are difficult to scale up.
 Recent studies exploit deep generative models to solve this problem by encoding molecules into a meaningful latent space, from which random samples are drawn and decoded to new molecules [2].
-Such deep molecule generative models facilitate the design and development of drugs and materials [3].
+Such deep molecule generative models facilitate the design and development of drugs and materials [3, 4].

 Despite the promising results of deep generative models for molecule generation, much less effort has been made to understand the learned representations.
-Most of the existing models are based on deep neural networks, which are known to be black-box lacking transparency[4].
-Outside of the molecule generation domain, many attempts have been made to improve the interpretability of deep learning models from various aspects, e.g., representation space [5], model space [6], and latent space [7, 8].
+Most of the existing models are based on deep neural networks, which are known to be black-box lacking transparency [5].
+Outside of the molecule generation domain, many attempts have been made to improve the interpretability of deep learning models from various aspects, e.g., representation space [6], model space [7], and latent space [8, 9].
 In the molecule generation field, interpretability can be studied in two ways: (1) the interpretation of the learned latent space where traversing the value of latent vectors could lead to smooth molecular property change and (2) the interpretation of the chemical space that adjusting the molecular property could observe smooth structure change of molecules.

 In addition, it remains challenging to generate molecules with desired properties.
-Previous works tackle the problem with optimization-based, reinforcement learning-based, and searching-based methods to achieve property control of the generated molecules [9, 10].
-Specifically, reinforcement learning-based algorithm [11] equips the model with rewards designed to encourage the molecule generative models to generate molecules with specific molecular properties.
-Optimization-based algorithm takes advantage of the learnt latent space by molecule generative models and optimize the molecular properties via Bayesian Optimization [12].
-Searching-based algorithm instead searches directly from the chemical space for molecules with optimal properties [13].
+Previous works tackle the problem with latent space optimization-based, reinforcement learning-based, and searchingbased methods to achieve property control of the generated molecules [10, 11].
+Specifically, reinforcement learning-based algorithm [12] equips the model with rewards designed to encourage the molecule generative models to generate molecules with specific molecular properties.
+Latent space optimization-based algorithm takes advantage of the learnt latent space by molecule generative models and optimize the molecular properties via Bayesian Optimization [13].
+Searching-based algorithm instead searches directly from the discrete and high-dimensional chemical space for molecules with optimal properties [14].
 However, these work often have three major issues.
-(1) They require many times of expensive oracle calls to provide feedback (i.e., property scores) of the intermediate molecules during the searching or optimization process.
-(2) They often only focus on the outcome of the process while ignoring the intermediate steps of the process which may lead to interpretable manipulation path or even rule of chemical space.
-(3) The molecular properties considered in the existing work are limited to a small set of molecular properties, such as penalized logP (octanol-water partition coefficient), QED (drug-likeness), DRD2 activity (binding affinity), etc [10, 9, 12, 14].
+(1) They require many times of expensive oracle calls to provide feedback (i.e., property scores) of the intermediate molecules during the searching or optimization process [15].
+(2) They often only focus on the outcome of the process while ignoring the intermediate steps of the process which is rather essential for chemists and pharmacologists to understand the chemical instances and rules.
+(3) They stick to local gradients while putting less focus on global directions in the chemical/latent space.
+(4) The molecular properties considered in the existing work are limited to a small set of molecular properties, such as penalized logP (octanol-water partition coefficient), QED (drug-likeness), DRD2 activity (binding affinity), etc [10, 11, 13, 16].